Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 - Win rates drop.
 Competitors who run better discovery understand the buyer better and position more effectively.

 Poor discovery is the root cause of most pipeline problems.
 Fix discovery and you fix a surprising number of downstream issues.
+Salesforce's annual State of Sales report reinforces this — high-performing reps consistently spend more time understanding the buyer before they ever pitch a solution.

 The 30-Minute Discovery Call Structure